Alaska State Parks Volunteer Program and Volunteer Internship Positions

 The Kodiak archipelago in the Gulf of Alaska is home to the famous Kodiak brown bear and many species of marine mammals and birds.
 The community of Kodiak, with a population of approximately 14,000, is one of the nation's busiest fish processing ports.
 Kodiak residents live next door to some of the most productive salmon streams in the world.
 Besides fishing, other popular pastimes include sea kayaking, hiking, birding and whale watching.
 The park units include a historic park, three recreation sites, and the remote island parks of Shuyak and Afognak Islands.

 Main Tasks: Develop and present interpretive programs highlighting the park's natural history and WWII history.
 Schedule and conduct guided tide pool exploration walks.
-Organize a weekly series of lectures given by local natural, cultural and military history experts.
-Schedule, arrange and publicize park events.
+Organize a weekly series of presentations, lectures, or walks given by local natural, cultural, and military history experts.
+Schedule, arrange, and publicize park events.
 Assist in sales and visitor services at the Fort Abercrombie Visitor Center.
-Other duties may include weekly reports/publications for the local newspaper and radio stations.
+Other duties may include reports/publications for the local newspaper and radio stations.

 Special Projects: Varied, depending on skills and interests.

-Required Skills: Must possess a valid driver's license; minimum of one year undergraduate studies and a minimum of 6 months paid or volunteer work experience in natural resources, history, environmental studies and/or interpretation; ability to work independently with little or no direct supervision; ability to communicate effectively both orally and in writing; computer skills in word processing and desktop publishing; physically able to hike fair distances and an enthusiasm for the outdoors.
+Required Skills: Must possess a valid driver's license; minimum of one year undergraduate studies; ability to work independently with little or no direct supervision; ability to communicate effectively both orally and in writing; computer skills in word processing and desktop publishing; physically able to hike fair distances and an enthusiasm for the outdoors.
 Applicants are required to submit a writing sample with their application to be considered for this position.

 Desired Skills: College-level course work in biological or natural resource fields, and/or creative writing, and field experience in natural or military history interpretation and/or outdoor education.
 Experience in developing interpretive programs, the ability to be self-motivated to learn as much about the area as possible with little supervision, and experience working with children.